bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 ## Warning on stability

 **NOTE** This draft is not stable and does not (yet) match the final NIST standard expected in 2024.
-Currently it matches Kyber as submitted to round 3 of the NIST PQC process {{KYBERV302}}.
+XXX

 # Conventions and Definitions